SureSwift Capital’s James DeGreef: Navigating Tech Leadership in Victoria

 AI At SureSwift

-At SureSwift, and especially for future Fund C acquisitions, AI will be a major consideration in each investment, but not an investment thesis the Fund particularly focuses on.
+At SureSwift, and especially for future acquisitions, AI will be a major consideration in each investment, but not an investment thesis the Fund particularly focuses on.
 James notes that with all the interest in AI currently, valuations are enormous, saying “there’s a lot of promise, and a ton of money being thrown at it right now.
 We’re going to continue to focus on software companies that are smaller in size, and in less-competitive spaces, where we can buy them at smart valuations that make sense for our Investors and Founders.”

 For SureSwift, our portfolio businesses will be investing in AI as a capability, using it wherever it can improve experiences for users and teams.
 Many teams across the portfolio are already using AI internally for ideation, marketing, customer success, software engineering, testing, and more, but in 2024 and 2025, the focus is increasing on opportunities for AI to improve our core products and our user experience.